Tutorial: Batch-transcoding videos with S3 Batch Operations - Amazon Simple Storage Service

 6. In the CORS configuration text box, copy and paste the following CORS configuration.

 The CORS configuration must be in JSON format.
 In this example, the AllowedOrigins attribute uses the wildcard character (*) to specify all origins.
 If you know your specific origin, you can restrict the AllowedOrigins attribute to your specific player URL.
-For more information about configuring this and other attributes, see CORS configuration.
+For more information about configuring this and other attributes, see Elements of a CORS configuration.

 [ { "AllowedOrigins": [ "*" ], "AllowedMethods": [ "GET" ], "AllowedHeaders": [ "*" ], "ExposeHeaders": [] } ]